-If you are the stockholder of record for your shares, please send questions to our Secretary at Guild Holdings Company, Attention: Secretary, 5887 Copley Drive, San Diego, California 92111.
+If you are the stockholder of record for your shares, please send questions to Guild Holdings Company, Attention: Secretary, 5887 Copley Drive, San Diego, California 92111.
 If your shares are held in street name, please contact the telephone number provided on your voting instruction form or contact your bank, broker or other nominee holder directly.